ucsb-cs148-w25/pj03-gauchograduate/team/LEARNING.md

 - UCSB API
   - needed for extracting course data
   - going through the official documentation, doing some testing/ examples with the endpoints

+# Lab03: Team Slack Posts/Comments

+- Vala commented to clarify a bug we ran into regarding usage of Supabase and Prisma.
+- Taedon posted a youtube tutorial we used to integrate Google Oauth with Next.js